kylefmohr/Play_Random_SRXD_Custom/README.md

 * Download this repository as a zip file or clone

-* Open a command prompt and cd to this directory
+* Open a command prompt and navigate to the folder where you downloaded the repository

 * run `pip3 install -r requirements.txt`

-* then run `python3 main.py`
+* **if you'd like to play one of your already downloaded charts**, run `python3 play-random-song-local.py`

+* **if you'd like to download and play a random chart from [spinsha.re](https://spinsha.re)**, run `python3 download-and-play-from-spinsha.re.py`

 You can then simply leave that command prompt running in the background.
-It should work now, test it out!
+It's now waiting for you to press the hotkey, test it out!

+If you choose to download and run from [spinsha.re](https://spinsha.re), you **must** follow their [usage policy](https://spinsha.re/api/docs/usage-policy)!
+Also, please be respectful and don't waste their bandwidth by spamming the hotkey, shit's expensive yo.
+I'm not affiliated with them, but here are a few ways you can support them! https://spinsha.re/support

 If you run into issues or just want some help, feel free to DM me on Discord forsalebypwner#2310